atabas/atabas.github.io/_posts/2021-06-19-wayne-gretzky-masterclass.markdown

 - The only rule Wayne Gretzky's dad insisted upon was that if you start the season, you have to finish the season; we can generalize this to mean that we must finish any important project we embark upon

-- He realized that he needed to prepare for every single game in the same way, no matter how big or small, because "People will come to watch you play".
+- He realized that he needed to prepare for every single game in the same way, no matter how big or small, because, as his dad mentioned, "people will come to watch you play".
 Similarly, everything we do is worth doing well.

 - Everyone can and should learn everyday.
 Everything is teachable.
 You can make your goals attainable one step at a time.
 You can be better tomorrow.

-- Fear is a necessary (and good) factor for success.
+- Fear is a necessary factor for success.

 - Respect is earned, not given.
 It doesn't come overnight.